4azuo/GuiGuBaHuang-ModLib/README.md

 Taoist: `https://steamcommunity.com/sharedfiles/filedetails/?id=3161035078`

+- Create a team and hire people for combat
+- Become town master and get tax from people
 - Bank needs money to open account and charge monthly fee
 - Lock items when not paying
 - Prices increase over time